What shells and objects can I find on Buzzards Bay’s beaches?

-These strong, ridged shells look something like a cross between a quahog and a scallop, and form a pretty heart shape when hinged together.
-The two most common cockle shells found on Buzzards Bay shoreline belong to the common cockle, which has a white or cream shell with bands of tan and brown, and the “blood cockle,” also known as the blood ark or blood clam.
-This clam has a white shell coated with layer of hairy, greenish-black material called a periostracum.
-These clams get their vivid name for the bright red liquid and muscle tissue you’ll find if you open one.
-After tumbling in the surf for a long time, blood cockle shells often lose their layer of dark “hair,” leaving their shells pure white and quite lovely to collect.
+These strong, ridged shells look something like a cross between a quahog and a scallop, and form a pretty heart shape when closed.
+On Buzzards Bay shorelines you may find the common cockle, a white or cream shell with bands of tan and brown, or the “blood cockle,” a white shell coated with hairy, greenish-black material.
+Also known as the blood ark or blood clam, these clams get their vivid name for the bright red liquid and muscle tissue you’ll find if you open one.
+After tumbling in the surf for a long time, blood cockle shells often lose their layer of dark “hair,” leaving their shells pure white.

 The blood cockle is a very popular food in Asia, where it is eaten both raw and cooked.
 Its gory appearance has long been rather off-putting to New England diners, but some chefs are trying to introduce this abundant, but underutilized, clam to local palates.

 7. Moon snails

-The shell of the northern moon snail is a perennial favorite find for its spiral shape and stunning colors: these shells are often pink, cream, and orange, splashed or swirled with dark blue and purple.
+The shell of the northern moon snail is a perennial favorite find for its spiral shape and stunning colors: pink, cream, and orange, swirled with dark blue and purple.
 The carnivorous snails that live within can live as long as 15 years, and grow shells as large as 7 inches long in that time.
-Finding a live moon snail is often as exciting as discovering one of its shells, as these creatures are up to two or three times larger than their shell— making them a real treat for kids to examine.
+What’s more, a snail’s body can be up to two or three times larger than its shell— making them a real treat for kids to examine.
 You’ll find these snails primarily in calm, sandy bays and beaches.
-In the summer, you may also find their “sand collars,” flexible semi-circular masses of compressed sand, which hold thousands of moon snail eggs.
+In the summer, you may also find “sand collars,” flexible semi-circular masses of compressed sand, which hold thousands of moon snail eggs.